Since 2013, Dr. Pamela White has been teaching Medical Law and Data Protection Law at Kent Law School, University of Kent.

 Previously she worked in Canada as Chief Privacy Officer Statistics Canada and held senior Director positions in departmental divisions such as Demography and Health Data Analysis.
 She held a senior position at Canada’s Assisted Human Reproduction Agency prior to its disbanding in 2012.

 Between 1999 and 2010, she lectured at University of Carleton, Department of Geography and Environmental Studies where she taught Cultural Geography and Qualitative Research Methods.

 She holds a PhD in Human Geography, McGill University and from Kent Law School, University of Kent a LLM (Distinction).
-Recently, she has been working towards a PhD by publication, Kent Law School.
+She is working towards a PhD by publication, Kent Law School.

-Dr White's main teaching responsibility lies in the fields of Privacy, Data Protection and Cyber-security, Medical Law and Ethics at undergraduate level.
-At postgraduate level she focus on Cyber-security, Privacy, Data Protection and aspects of medical law including Death and Dying, Consent to Medical Treatment, Reproduction and Beginning of Life
+Dr. White’s main teaching responsibility lies in the fields of Medical Law and Ethics at and Privacy, Data Protection and Cyber security Law at the undergraduate level.
+At the postgraduate level her focus is Cyber Law, Privacy and Data Protection and in medical law, modules concerning: Death and Dying, Consent to Medical Treatment, and Reproduction and Beginning of Life.

 - National Gamete Trust Board Member, London